manuelbenedict/TextClassification_SVM_MNB/README.md

 The feature extraction purpose is to transform the text feature into numerical feature that can be processed.
 This project tries two feature extractions, i.e. Bag of Words (BoW) and TF-IDF (Term Frequency-Inverse Document Frequency).
 The BoW is the most basic feature extraction and earliest method, which the number feature is counted of each word (token) in a document.
 The TF-IDF is the feature extraction which is based on word occurrence frequency in the document.
 Both of feature extractions are supported by Scikit Learn library in Python.

 ## Splitting Data
+The dataset is splitted into training data and testing data with ratio 80:20 that means 80% of training data and 20% of testing data.

 ## Machine Learning Models